Outputs¶

 In the rush-py tutorial, the size field is currently informational only (often 0) but is intended to carry the output size in bytes in future revisions.

-In rush-py, exess.save_energy_outputs downloads these objects to the local workspace.
-For export-heavy runs, the second output is stored as a compressed archive in the object store; the helper decompresses it and extracts the HDF5 file automatically.
-Pass to_json=True to convert the exported HDF5 data into JSON for easier inspection when the data volume is small (for example, descriptor grids).
+In rush-py, run.fetch() converts the main EXESS JSON output into Python dataclasses in memory. run.save() downloads the raw output objects to the local workspace and returns an exess.ResultPaths object with calc and optional exports path fields.
+For export-heavy runs, the second output is stored as a compressed archive in the object store; save() decompresses it and extracts the HDF5 file automatically.

 The helper uses the object store path as the filename and applies a .hdf5 or .json extension as appropriate.